andyholmes/andyholmes.github.io/_articles/subprocesses-in-gjs.md

 many applications written in C don't even use them.
 As a rule, you should always look in the higher-level Gio before you look in GLib for a utility.

+Skip ahead to [GSubprocess](#gsubprocess) if you aren't interested in why GLib's spawn functions are less preferrable.

+### Synchronous Execution

-This first example is very common to see in GNOME Shell extensions, which is the worst place to use it.
-This process will run synchronously, do I/O on the main thread, blocking the whole desktop until it completes:
+This first example is very common to see in GNOME Shell extensions, which happens to be the worst place to use it.

+Remember that the main thread of GNOME Shell is where user input and events are happening.
+This process will run synchronously, doing I/O on the main thread, blocking all other code from executing until it's finished:

 ```js
 'use strict';